1964 Campeón de Campeones

-The 1964 Campeón de Campeones was the 23rd edition of the Campeón de Campeones, an annual football super cup match, and the 22nd held in the professional era of Mexican football.
+The 1964 Campeón de Campeones was the 23rd edition of the Campeón de Campeones, an annual football super cup match.
+(Note: The edition number was calculated based on figures provided by Goal.com, with the first Campeón de Campeones having been held in 1941–42.)
 The match was played at Estadio Olímpico Universitario on 26 April 1964 between the 1963–64 Mexican Primera División winners Guadalajara and 1963–64 Copa México winners América.